Skip to main content

 Basic monitoring

-Check the results of Basic monitoring.
+You can view the results of basic monitoring.

-1. Go to Beyond Compute Service > GPU in the KakaoCloud Console.
+1. Go to the KakaoCloud console > Beyond Compute Service > GPU.

-vCPU Usage (Core)Total vCPU usage over time
+vCPU usage (Core)Total vCPU usage over time

-Disk Read/Write BytesDisk (volume) Read, Write usage over time
+Disk read/write bytesDisk (volume) read/write usage over time

-Network RXNetwork RX usage over time
+Network RXNetwork receive traffic over time

-Network TXNetwork TX usage over time
+Network TXNetwork transmit traffic over time

 Detailed monitoring

-1. Go to Beyond Compute Service > GPU in the KakaoCloud Console.
+1. Go to the KakaoCloud console > Beyond Compute Service > GPU.

 Public IP